EDooty/Cyber-Philomath-Notes/README.md

 **Goals:**

-- template for penetration testing engagnments
+- template for penetration testing engagements

 - note template for CTFs

 - note template for HackTheBox boxes

-- ability to add flowcharts of users methodology
+- ability to add flowchart of methodology used

-- ability to copy in screenshots
+- ability to paste in screenshots

 - export full zip of .md file, .png flowchart, and any screenshots